-NEWARK, N.J. – An Ocean County, New Jersey, man was arrested by police for bringing a loaded gun to Newark Liberty International Airport on Saturday, December 5, after Transportation Security Administration (TSA) officers detected the gun in his carry-on bag.
+NEWARK, N.J. – An Essex County, New Jersey, man was arrested by police for bringing a loaded handgun to Newark Liberty International Airport on Saturday morning, Dec.
+19, after Transportation Security Administration officers detected the gun in his carry-on bag.

-TSA officers detected the .25 caliber handgun, which was loaded with six rounds, as the man was passing through the Newark airport checkpoint.
-The TSA officer who was staffing the checkpoint X-ray machine detected the handgun in a zippered case inside the man’s knapsack as it passed along the conveyor belt.
+TSA officers detected the .38 caliber handgun, loaded with six bullets, as the man was passing through a Newark airport checkpoint.
+The TSA officer who was staffing the checkpoint X-ray machine detected the handgun in the Orange, New Jersey, man’s carry-on bag as it passed along the conveyor belt.

-TSA officers immediately contacted the Port Authority Police Department, which responded to the checkpoint, confiscated the gun and arrested the man, a resident of Lanoka Harbor, New Jersey, on a state weapons charge.
-The man was ticketed to fly to Hong Kong.
+TSA officers immediately contacted the Port Authority Police Department, which responded to the checkpoint, confiscated the gun and arrested the man on a state weapons charge.
+He was ticketed to fly to Houston.
 There was no impact to airport operations.

 As a reminder, weapons—including firearms, firearm parts and ammunition—are not permitted in carry-on bags.
 Travelers who bring firearms to the checkpoint are subject to criminal charges from law enforcement and civil penalties from TSA of up to $11,000.